 - 1. Go to the Charms Bar. - 2.
 Select Settings and then click the WiFi icon (it should read Available under the icon and Airplane mode should be Off). - 3.
-A list of available access points will appear.
+A list of available access points will appear under Mobile Broadband.

-Figure 7 - 50
+Figure 7 - 49 Networks Mobile Broadband

-WiFi Settings

-(Charms Bar) &

-Networks (with

-Mobile Broadband)

-- Any 3G service provider (connection information is usually stored on the USIM card) will appear under Mobile Broadband. - 5.
-Double-click any connection icon under Mobile Broadband (or click and click Connect).
+- 4. Any 3G service provider (connection information is usually stored on the USIM card) will appear under Mobile Broadband. - 5.
+Double-click any connection icon under Mobile Broadband (or click and then click Connect).